 One way of extending the growing season (this also works for early-spring planting) is to use a row cover or cloche to protect your veggies and keep them warm.
 Row covers are lightweight fabrics that allow air, sun, and water to penetrate, but raise soil temperatures by approximately 5 degrees.
 They can be loosely laid over starts or newly-sown seeds, the edges secured with u-stakes, rocks or boards.
 Be sure to allow room for plants to push the fabric up as they grow.
 Another option is to cover your individual plants or whole garden bed with a cloche.
 They come in many forms: glass domes, plastic sheeting laid over PVC tubes and secured, or even DIY liter soda bottles.
 Google ‘DIY cloches’ and get lost in the myriad results.
 If you do use a hoop cloche with plastic sheeting, vent the sides during the day to allow for air flow.

 Ready to start planning and planting?
 We want to help make your garden project a success, so we encourage you to take advantage of the many ways we can help: ask our experts in person and on social media with #heyswansons.
-You can also find helpful info in our care sheet "Starting Veggies From Seed in the Garden" and on our NW Gardening Tips page.
+You can also find helpful information on our NW Gardening Tips page.

 Remember to comment with questions or to tell us what you’ll be growing for autumn!